 It’s cold outside.
 The television is on too often, and your “get up and go” went south with the birds.
 Sound familiar?
 Most of us experience a feeling of lethargy as winter weather descends upon us, bringing colder temperatures and less sunlight.
-Combating these sluggish feelings that seem to arrive with winter isn’t nearly as difficult as you might think.
+Combating the winter blues and these sluggish feelings that seem to arrive this time of year isn’t nearly as difficult as you might think.
 Incorporating a few simple activities into your weekly routine can have you energized, and possibly even enjoying winter.

 In many areas of the world, winter means fewer hours of natural sunlight, one of the root causes of the winter blues.
 (Some scientists theorize the lack of sunlight produces unstable and disruptive amounts of both melatonin, the hormone that helps us sleep, and serotonin, a neurotransmitter that affects mood.)
 It is crucial; therefore, that you get outdoors for about thirty minutes a day.
 Should you ever feel significant depression with the arrival of winter you may be suffering from the more serious Seasonal Affective Disorder (SAD), where treatment with a light box and counsel from your doctor will be needed in addition to the tips given here.
 SAD affects roughly four times as many women as it does men.